 St Innocent Winery Oeil De Perdrix 2016 – Oeil de Perdrix means Partridge’s Eyes in French and originally described a pale pink Rosé made in Switzerland.
 In St Innocent’s version, the white Pinot Noir grapes are picked early, pressed off their skins, and fermented in stainless steel.

 Beckham Estate Vineyard A.D.
 Beckham Amphora Pinot Gris 2015 – Leaving the skins on creates a Rosé effect to this wine.
 It reminded me of Ramato, where winemakers macerate the juice on the skins.
 In this case, it is Pinot Gris rather than Pinot Grigio.
 The Amphora gives the wine some earthy qualities.
 The wine exhibits subtle fruit, almost like raisins, yet the wine is very refreshing.

 Don Melchor Cabernet Sauvignon 2015 – This wine is probably one of the best vintages coming from the Puente Alta vineyard.
-The wine speaks for itself with its rich, velvety texture accented by the dark fruit black fruit, and the mocha flavors.
+The wine speaks for itself with its rich, velvety texture accented by the dark fruit, black fruit, and mocha flavors.
 The integration and complexity of the wine is superb.